wolcn/flux-demo/README.md

   --wait
 ```

-The operator pod can sometime take a few minutes to fully deploy; hence the `--wait`
+The operator pod can sometimes take a few minutes to fully deploy; hence the `--wait`

 The controllers:
 ```